I Tried All 25 Phlur Fragrances. Here’s How I'm Ranking Them (With Original Photos)

 PureWow editors select every item that appears on this page, and some items may be gifted to us.
 Additionally, PureWow may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

 The perfume bottles in my collection are steadily growing.
 I think I’m in the double digits now.
 I wear them at bedtime, I test them out for work and I refresh my scent throughout the day.
 I’m constantly looking for new and innovative fragrances that stop people in their tracks—and I live in NYC, so quite literally on the MTA tracks.
-I want heads to be turning, questions to be asked about what I’m wearing and for people to look to me as their personal parfum connoisseur.
+I want heads to turn, questions to be asked and people to look to me as their personal parfum connoisseur.
 All this to say that my compulsion for collecting perfumes cannot be curbed, so when a buzzy fragrance brand like Phlur enters the chat, I absolutely need to check it out.

-Founded in 2015, Phlur explores every inch of the fragrance space, concocting everything from fruity floral numbers to woody citrus scents and anything in between.
-Though each scent smells wildly different, they’re made to layer, so you can create new alluring elixirs.
-And since many of the perfumes share one or more olfactory notes with one another, the complementary notes create a sense of harmony within the entire line.
+Founded in 2015, Phlur explores every corner of the fragrance space, concocting everything from fruity floral numbers to woody citrus scents and anything in between.
+Though each scent smells wildly different, they’re designed to layer, letting you create new alluring elixirs.
+And since many of the perfumes share one or more olfactory notes, the complementary notes create a sense of harmony within the entire line.

-I’ve been seeing the brand trending on social media for several years now, always alerted that Vanilla Skin is out of stock *again* or that Heavy Cream is a new fan fav.
-More recently, they’ve come up with another five brilliant formulas (I’m looking at you, Rose Whip), so I decided to take matters into my own hands and try out the entire line.
+I’ve been seeing the brand trending on social media for several years now, always alerted that Vanilla Skin is out of stock *again* or that Heavy Cream is a new fan favorite.
+Since I last did a full test, they’ve released another 11(!) brilliant formulas, so I decided to take matters into my own hands and try the entire line.

 How to Layer Perfume to Create Your Own Signature Scent